-Latex is more responsive and bouncy when compared to poly-foam, especially open-cell.
+Latex is more responsive and bouncy when compared to poly-foam, especially open-cell latex.
 However, it can still absorb a decent amount of motion and allow good sleep.
-Overall, the All Latex mattress is good at motion isolation but not as good as Amerisleep AS1.

 Purple is best known for its unique Purple Grid™ design found within their mattresses.
-It’s a 2-inch grid-like layer made from gel-like foam.
+It’s a 2-inch grid-like layer made from gel foam.
 This layer is designed to keep the sleeper afloat.
-When more pressure is applied, the grid collapses relieving that pressure point.
+When more pressure is applied, the grid collapses, relieving pressure points.

 Many say that the feel of sleeping on a Purple mattress is completely different compared to any other type of mattress on the market.
-The personalized collapse of the Purple Grid™ provides a unique sensation that some fall in love with, while others not so much.
+The Purple Grid™ provides a unique sensation that some fall in love with, while others not so much.

 Let’s look at the mattress